SPARK Family

 • 3-5 year old children check into Sunday School.
 Preschool Sunday School is offered weekly at 9:15.

 • Kindergarten- 5th grade children check into Sunday School at 9:15.
-The 2nd-5th Sundays of the month their is Sunday School.
+The 2nd-5th Sundays of the month there is Sunday School.
 The FIRST Sunday of the month is Family First Sunday.
 On those Sundays elementary children worship with their families.

-This Winter in Sunday School
+This Spring in Sunday School

-A Series from the Gospels on Christmas
+A Series from the Gospels on Jesus’ Teachings

 DOWNLOAD THIS MONTH’S PARENT DEVOTIONAL